|

 Baccus

-On stand-alone Vista and XP machines running under 'User Control' there may be a problem if the user does not have sufficient access to install the fonts in the 'fonts' folder.
-The user needs Administrator permissions the first time through.
+On stand-alone Vista and XP machines running under 'User Control' the user needs Administrator permissions to install these fonts.

 RUSLAN CDROMS ALL VERSIONS